minjong-ha/minjong-ha.github.io/docs/_posts/2022-11-29-python-unittest-with-dbus.markdown

 Above codes represents the requiring of dbus connection with custom interface in python (dbus-next).
+Since we define the dbus information in .xml file, we can use it to connect with test dbus interface.
 You can see there is a function of "\_if.call\_test\_method()" and "\_if.on\_test\_signal(self.\_on\_test\_signal)".
 And you can also realize that the method I defined is TestMethod(), and the signal I defined is TestSignal().
 "dbus-next" automatically convert the upper case to lower case with "\_".